-Sometimes, when it all gets a bit too much on Oxford Street, and you just want to rest your weary shopping bags, a restaurant offering cocktails, a seasonal and varied menu, and comfy seats is all you desire.
-Come in 108 Brasserie, you meet all those needs and more.
+Sometimes, when it all gets a bit too much on Oxford Street, and you just want to rest your weary legs and put down your shopping bags, a restaurant offering cocktails, a seasonal and varied menu and, let’s face it, comfy seats is all you desire.
+108 Brasserie meets all those needs and more.

-On a balmy evening, which gave us a thirst, we opted to begin our evening by inhabiting the bar for the signature cocktail; The Marylebone, a delicious blend of vodka, Champagne, elderflower and black raspberry liquor.
-A bowl of smoked almonds that kept magically re-filling itself proved dangerous and almost stopped us needing to move into the dining area.
-The combination of the stunning parquet flooring, red leather and burnt orange mohair seats and carefully picked artwork in the bar and restaurant create a sense of style and cosiness all rolled into one happy bundle.
+On a balmy evening, which gives us a thirst, we begin our evening by inhabiting the bar for a generous gin and tonic before being lucky enough to nab a table outside.
+These are like gold dust so a word to the wise would be to arrive early and get your name down for one.
+Inside is just as recommended though; the combination of the stunning parquet flooring, red leather and burnt orange mohair seats and carefully picked artwork in the bar and restaurant create a sense of style and cosiness.

 With breakfast, lunch and dinner seven days a week, as well as afternoon teas on offer it’s tempting to just move in for good.